 Randy Taran founded Spring Communications in 1993 to develop and produce youth-oriented television and film programming.
 Her most recent ventures include Project Happiness, an eductional program that transforms lives by developing social and emotional skills which are the foundation for a happy and productive life, The Peace Wall, the film Focused on Peace, and SpringBoard to Peace.
 These programs were developed in collaboration with other groups, including The Dalai Lama Foundation and Roots & Shoots.
 Randy received her MBA from New York University in Marketing & International Business.

-Bonnie Thorne is Director of Development and Outreach for the Center for Investigating Healthy Minds, Waisman Center, University of Wisconsin-Madison, where she works with Dr. Richard Davidson, pioneer neuroscientist in the world of brain research with meditators from the wisdom traditions.
-She is also Development Director of the Institute of Tibetan Classics.
-Bonnie was the Founder and Director of Diamond Heart Foundation of Canada, where she provided leadership and outreach for healthcare services for the disadvantaged and raised seed funds for hospice and palliative care initiatives and seed projects.
-She has also served as Senior Development Director for The Impact Foundation since 2003, playing crucial roles in strategic planning and program development.
+Bonnie Thorne is the former Sr. Director of Development and Outreach for the Center for Investigating Healthy Minds, Waisman Center, University of Wisconsin-Madison, where she worked with Dr. Richard Davidson, pioneer neuroscientist in the world of brain research with meditators from the wisdom traditions.
+She served as the Development Director for the Institute of Tibetan Classics, assisting Thutpen Jinpa Langri in their successful fund raising initiatives.
+Bonnie was the Founder of Diamond Heart Foundation of Canada, where she provided leadership and outreach for the disadvantaged and raised seed funds for hospice and palliative care initiatives.
+She has also served as Senior Development Director for The Impact Foundation since 2003, playing crucial roles in strategic planning, partnership and program development.
+Bonnie is now working with the University of British Columbia Okanagan, to steward their mindfulness initiatives at the Faculty of Education.